Key considerations for selecting the right cloud for cards and payments processing

 Option 1: Oracle Cloud at customer

 Oracle presented a solution centered on deploying Oracle Cloud at Customer (OCC) as the primary cloud solution.
-The approach would use current DXC data centers and OCC for virtualization and application migration.
+The approach would use current DXC data centers and OCC for virtualisation and application migration.
 The OCC solution includes both an Oracle Exadata Cloud at Customer (ExaCC) instance and an Oracle Cloud at Customer instance.

 Here’s how the DXC analytics solution addressed the OEM’s core pricing challenge.